Need your Will done? Our streamlined process is easy!

 If the below factors apply, your Will is not standard.

-You can still make an appointment with one of our client engagement team for an initial consultation with one of our Estate Planning Lawyers.
+You can still make an appointment with one of our client engagement team for an initial consultation a Will lawyer.
 Your Estate Planning consultation will be with a senior lawyer to provide you with full advice.
 The Estate Planning consultation is not a fixed fee and is different from the 1,2,3 Will-making process.

 Factors that mean your Will is not “standard”: